Tooluloope/weather-app/README.md

    - Implementing localization to support different languages and regions could broaden the application's reach and accessibility.

 5. **Enhanced Error Handling and User Feedback**:

    - While basic error handling is in place, there could be more robust solutions, providing clear and helpful feedback to the user in various scenarios.

+6. **Cypress Integration Testing**:

+   - Implementing end-to-end testing using Cypress would further ensure the reliability and integrity of the application.
+   - These tests would cover entire user journeys and validate that the application behaves as expected in real-world scenarios.